Philippa Langley: Disagreement with the University of Leicester

-On 4 February 2013, the University of Leicester presented their results to the world's press (they had funded a third week of excavations, and led the DNA confirmation using Ashdown-Hill's work).
-Langley felt "sidelined" at the presentation, while the University presented itself as "leading" the search (despite their earlier scepticism).
-ULAS kept Langley's name off the exhumation licence, even though she was their client; this also gave the University of Leicester control of the remains but inadvertently enabled a legal action by the Plantagenet Alliance that lasted several years.
+On 4 February 2013, the University of Leicester presented their results to the world's press.
+Langley felt sidelined at this presentation.
+Her name was also not on the exhumation licence as client because there wasn't room.
+This, combined with a clerical error processing the form, also led to a legal action by the Plantagenet Alliance that lasted several years.

 In late 2022, the situation flared up with the release of The Lost King, a dramatisation of Langley's search.
 At the film's release, director Stephen Frears said: "They [the University] put a poster on the side of a bus saying 'We found the king!'", and "Well, Leicester University is a corporation and this is really about corporatism".
 The University issued statements rebutting aspects of the dramatisation in the film, while Langley, and the film's producers, issued their own rebuttals, with Frears saying: "nothing has turned up yet which makes me think we got something wrong".

 The Richard III Society released a statement in support of the film, including the recognition of Langley and Ashdown-Hill's roles in the discovery, and the recognition of the importance of the financial commitment that worldwide members of the Society made to the success of the project.

 On 14 June 2024, a UK high court judge ruled that the portrayal of academic Richard Taylor in the film was defamatory.
 The judge, Mr Justice Lewis, noted that the character was consistently depicted negatively throughout the film.
 Although the judge rejected Taylor's argument that the portrayal suggested misogyny or sexism, he concluded that the film's overall depiction would lead a reasonable viewer to believe that Taylor had misrepresented facts to the media and the public, had marginalised Langley's role, and had behaved in a smug, dismissive and patronising manner.
 The ruling allowed the case to proceed to a full trial, which would require Steve Coogan, Baby Cow, and Pathé to defend the portrayal of Taylor in the film, but on 27 October 2025 the parties reached an agreement including a financial settlement for Taylor and a statement at the front of the film clarifying that he had acted with integrity throughout the events depicted and that his portrayal in the film is fictional.